Weilando/bachelor_playground/README.md

 Please use the flag `-h` to get more information on further flags and options.

-Experiments write their results into files in the subdirectory `/data/results`, whereas datasets are cached in `/data/datasets`.
+Experiments write their results into files in the subdirectory `/data/results`, whereas `/data/datasets` contains cached datasets.
 The file-names start with the timestamp when the experiment finished, followed by the architecture and dataset.
 The following suffixes specify the contents: